rbliu/Memo-Linux/how_to_run_obs_file.md

 # 3. Setup repo

-(for example, we call the working repo as 'repo', you will need to run all the DMstack commands under this repo directory)
+(For example, we call the working repo as 'repo', you will need to run all the DMstack commands under this repo directory)

 ```
 mkdir repo